-The table below provides certain highlights of the composition of our director nominees.
+The table below provides certain highlights about our director nominees.
 Each of the categories listed in the below table has the meaning as it is used in Nasdaq Rule 5605(f).

-Director Nominees Diversity Matrix (as of March 23, 2022)
+Director Nominees Div ersity Matrix (as of March 24, 20 23)

-Total Number of Director Nominees
+Total Number of Director Nominees 7

 Female Male Non-Binary Did Not Disclose Gender

 Part I: Gender Identity

-Directors 2 5 - -
+Directors 2 5 -

 Part II: Demographic Background

-African American or Black - 1 -
+African American or Black - 2 -

-Alaskan Native or Native American -
+Alaskan Native or Native American - -

 Asian - -

-Hispanic or Latina - -
+Hispanic or Latina - - - -

-Native Hawaiian or Pacific Islander -
+Native Hawaiian or Pacific Islander - -

-White 2 2 -
+White 2 3 -

-Two or More Races or Ethnicities -
+Two or More Races or Ethnicities

-LGBTQ+ -
+LGBTQ+

-Did Not Disclose Demographic Background 2
+Did Not Disclose Demographic Background